The Uninhabitable Earth: Life After Warming, by David Wallace-Wells

 “If we had started global decarbonization in 2000, when Al Gore narrowly lost election to the American presidency, we would have had to cut emissions by only about 3 percent per year to stay safely under two degrees of warming.
 If we start today, when global emissions are still growing, the necessary rate is 10 percent.
 If we delay another decade, it will require us to cut emissions by 30 percent each year.”

-The legacy of other oppressive institutions such as colonialism, slavery, and Western exceptionalism permeate the narrative of climate change.
-The first figure at right shows that Saudi Arabia, India, Brazil, and Indonesia are expected to bear the largest share of economic growth impacts relative to their contribution of carbon emissions.
-For India and Brazil, this ratio is estimated to be roughly 4:1 (but maybe President Bolsonaro’s deforestation can swing the ratio towards equity).
+The legacy of colonialism, slavery, and Western exceptionalism permeate the narrative of climate change.
+The figure above shows that Saudi Arabia, India, Brazil, and Indonesia are expected to bear the largest share of economic growth impacts relative to their contribution of carbon emissions.
+For India and Brazil, this ratio is estimated to be roughly 4:1 (but maybe President Bolsonaro’s deforestation can swing the ratio towards equity ).
 The two biggest emitters—the United States and China—are net beneficiaries by this definition, China by a less than 1:4 ratio.

 Other than harrowing research findings, I think a problem in climate communications is its failure to capture the imagination.
 A small chapter in the book poses a question I’ve wondered myself: Where is the great climate-change novel?
 Land war, nuclear winter, artificial intelligence, and other generation-defining threats have inspired influential works of art, but none springs immediately to mind about climate change.